iclr-blogposts/2025/_posts/2025-04-28-lost-in-prediction.md

 This study serves as a foundation for further exploration, highlighting the need for new macroeconomic models or tasks that can effectively assess the influence of extracted narratives on the economy.

+# Limitations
+Twitter only represents a very small and biased set of narratives

+This research has potential limitations while facing several challenges.
+First, focusing on short-term prediction horizons (nowcasting) presents a significant challenge due to the inherent complexity and randomness of economic markets.
+The Efficient Market Hypothesis suggests that the predictive power of nowcasting is limited, as public information is instantly reflected in asset prices.
+However, Narrative Economics proposes that narratives can affect peoples' decisions and therefore help us predict and understand economic fluctuations \citep{shiller2017narrative}.

+We focused on a limited number of economic targets (FFR, S\&P 500, and VIX) influenced and shifted by diverse, external and unobserved sources.
+Utilizing other financial targets or other tasks, such as anomaly detection or profit prediction, might have lead to stronger evidences of the impact of narratives on the economy.

+Identifying the temporal lag between the emergence of a narrative and its potential influence on financial targets presents another hurdle.
+Although being comprehensive, our experiments only examined limited lags and prediction horizons.

+While our datasets were carefully curated to capture potential narratives, identifying them definitively is challenging, especially when aggregating multiple narratives for a holistic economic picture.
+The definition of ``narrative'' is broad and subjective, and narratives are typically only recognizable as such in retrospect.
+Combined with the inherent noise and susceptible to misinformation in social media, extracting reliable narratives with certainty is a complex task.

+Regarding geographical aspects, this work is limited to English-language data, and to US-centric macroeconomic indicators.

+Lastly, we are limited to publicly accessible LLMs with a known cutoff date, to avoid potential ``future'' world knowledge.
+Utilizing other models might lead to better results.

+It is important to acknowledge that this research deals with predicting human and economic behavior, which carries potential risks of misuse.
+This technology could be applied in harmful or unfair ways, and therefore should be developed and used with caution and awareness of its ethical implications.

+# Limitations - What Our Research Doesn't Cover

+This research has potential limitations while facing several challenges:

+First, we focused on "nowcasting" – predicting indicators right now or very soon.
+Economy markets are inherently complex and involves randomess, which in a short time period can possess a sifnificant challenge for prediction.
+The Efficient Market Hypothesis suggests that the predictive power of nowcasting is limited as asset prices react instntly to new public information.
+However, Narrative Economics theory proposes that narratives affect people's decision, giving us a potential edge to predict economic fluctuations <d-cite key="shiller2017narrative"></d-cite>.

+We only looked at a few economic variables: FFR, S&P 500, and VIX, influenced and shifted by diverse, external and unobserved sources.
+Looking at different targets, or trying other tasks like detacting market anomalies or profit prediction, might have shown stronger evidences of the impact of narratives on the economy.

+The challenge of timing: When does a narrative actually start to impact the market? and Until when?
+Does it take hours, days, weeks?
+Although being comprehensing, our experiments only examined limited lags and prediction horizons.

+What IS a Narrative? while our datasets were carefully curated to capture potential narratives, identifying them definitively is challenging, especially when aggregating multiple narratives for a holistic economic picture.
+The definition of "narrative" is broad and subjective, and narratives are often only recognizable as such in retrospect.
+Combined with the inherent noise, biases and misinformation in social media, extracting clear, reliable narratives out of that mix is a complex task.

+Our Worldview: Our analysis is based on English-language data and focused on US-centric macroeconomic indicators, only collected from Twitter.
+Narratives and economies work differently around the world, in other social media platforms and other outlets, and this is definitely an area for future expansion.

+Lastly, we are limited to publicly accessible LLMs with a known cutoff date, to ensure the models cannot "cheat" by using future world knowledge.
+However, utilizing different models may lead to better results.

+A Quick Word on Ethics: This research deals with technology that tries to predict human and economic behaviour.
+It's important to state clearly that this kind of tech could be misused in harmful or unfair ways (e.g., for market manipulation or unfair practices).
+We believe it needs to be developed and used with caution and awareness of its ethical implications.

 <br>

 *This blogpost extends the technical experiments presented in our paper <d-cite key="gueta2024can"></d-cite>, delving deeper into broader aspects that naturally in a paper can only receive a shorter discussion as it primarily presents the technical results.
 We invite you to read the paper for comprehensive background and detailed experiments.*